andreassommer/ifdiff/speedtracker/docs/README.md

 take care not to check out a version where Speedtracker does not exist and cannot restore the program state.
 For these reasons,
-check the results of every OS call and think of how to ensure that a failed operation can restore the state before it happened.
+check the results of every OS/Git call and think of how to ensure that a failed operation can restore the state before it happened.
 Different exceptions should have well-defined error identifiers which are defined as public class constants.